A critical step for any business trying to rank locally is to include Google Business Profile (GBP) in your local SEO strategy.

 Things to keep in mind with Google Posts:

-- Images appear in 4:3 ratios, so make sure your image looks correct.
+- Make sure your image looks correct.
 You might need to test out a few images.

 - Only the first 100 characters will display in the knowledge panel, so make them count.